dsrvlabs/dsrvlabs.github.io/_posts/2019-09-24-terrad_out_of_memory.en.md

 - Hugh memory is required to handle REST call

 First, we investigate memory usage required to process Terra blocks.
-We take a look into memory usage of our validator node during 24 hrs including time window of the crash.
+We take a look into memory usage of our validator node during 24hrs including time window of the crash.
 Memory usage of validator node is under 300 MB during 24 hrs and there is no significant change at the time of node crash as below.

 <img alt="Process resident memory of validator nodes" src="https://raw.githubusercontent.com/dsrvlabs/dsrvlabs.github.io/master/posts_attachment/20190924-validator-normal.png">